Growing Tomatoes Indoors

 One unique concern when growing indoors is the lack of wind or bugs to pollinate your plant.
 Luckily, it’s pretty easy to do so yourself.

-Simply gently tap the flowers as they begin to bloom to get the pollen moving around the plant.
-You can also take a cotton swam and gently brush the inside of the flowers to move the pollen around.
-While not strictly necessary it does help your plant in producing fruit.
+Gently tap the flowers as they begin to bloom to get the pollen moving around the plant.
+You can also take a cotton swab and gently brush the inside of the flowers to move the pollen around.
+While not strictly necessary, it does help your plant in producing fruit.
 If you move the plant outside during the summer days then this will be taken care of naturally by visiting insects and the wind.

 Harvesting Tomatoes

-Harvesting is very easy, and should be done just before the fruits are fully ripe.
+Harvesting is very easy and should be done just before the fruits are fully ripe.
 Look to harvest when the tomato is about 3/4 red with a little green still visible.
 When harvesting at this time you’ll have a few days where the fruit will ripen up.
-You can leave your tomato out on the counter, and it will be completely ripe over the next few days.
+You can leave your tomato out on the counter, and it will be ready to eat in a few days.

 To harvest, simply grab the tomato near the step and gently twist it until it pops off.
 Done correctly, this will not damage the plant.
 If properly cared for, a single plant will produce several harvests worth of fruit.